Apple Crostata

 • Freezing: Freeze for up to 3 months.
 Just place this dessert on a cookie sheet on parchment paper, then freeze until solid.
 You can then wrap in plastic wrap and place in a zip-loc bag.
 If baking from frozen, no need to thaw.
 Just bake frozen and add a few extra minutes of baking time.

-• Apples: I love using Granny Smith, Honeycrisp, and Cortland, but any variety will work.
+• Apples: I love using Granny Smith, Honeycrisp, and Cortland.
+Choose a firm tart apple.

 Nutrition